freelawproject/courtlistener/DEVELOPING.md

     `docker-compose -f docker-compose.yml -f docker-compose.tmpfs.yml up

+*M1 Mac/ARM Tip:* If you are running tests on Apple silicon you may need to change the selenium image to `image: seleniarm/standalone-chromium:latest` to properly run the tests.

 If you do that, you'll run postgresql in memory.
 That means it'll get wiped out whenever you restart docker, but it should provide a speed bump.
 We do this in CI, for example.

 So that should be it!
 You should now be able to access the following URLs: